CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 The Downsides of Mixing Breast Milk and Formula

-While there are benefits to mixing breast milk and formula in the same bottle, one downside is that you might waste precious breast milk if you don’t use the full bottle before it goes bad.
+One downside of mixing breast milk and formula in the same bottle is that you might waste precious breast milk if you don’t use the full bottle before it goes bad, say both Kendall-Tackett and Shu.
 What’s more, you have to use up formula a lot quicker than breast milk.
-(A bottle of formula—alone or mixed with breast milk—is officially safe to keep in the fridge for 24 hours, versus breast milk alone, which can be refrigerated for up to four days, according to the Centers for Disease Control and Prevention (CDC).
+(A bottle of formula—alone or mixed with breast milk—is officially safe to keep in the fridge for 24 hours, versus breast milk alone, which can be refrigerated for up to four days, according to the CDC.

 Additionally, adding formula into baby’s routine might mean you’re breastfeeding or pumping less, which can, in turn, decrease your supply, according to Kendall-Tackett.